 buffoonery that comes to mind.
 I would hazard the guess that this was far from Chögyam

 Trungpa Rinpoche’s intention.
-The Tibetan phrase of which Crazy Wisdom is a translation is
+The Tibetan phrase of which Wisdom-chaos is a translation is

 yeshé ’cholwa (ye shes ’hol ba) ‘Ye’ means ‘primordial’,